mdandy/Oftentimes2000/README.md

 occurring in the near future, they can open the application and see a list of available events and deals listed in chronological order.
-When they choose an event/advertisement they are taken to a screen where more detailed information is presented along with an option to view in a map.### Shortcomings of the Current SolutionThere is no an all-in-one local announcement and/or advertising service.
+When they choose an event/advertisement they are taken to a screen where more detailed information is presented along with an option to view in a map.## <a id="shortcomings"></a> Shortcomings of the Current Solution
+There is no an all-in-one local announcement and/or advertising service.
 We can pick Groupon as an example.
 It surely offers local deals, but it does not list any local news or events.
 Furthermore, it doesn’t have push notification system integrated.
 Users have to open the app in order to find